dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/getting-started/prerequisites.md

 ## Microsoft Excel

-You will need Microsoft Excel in order to use HMDA Hero.
+You will need Microsoft Excel in order to use HMDA Hero since HMDA Hero is a

 ### HTML example